nuts-foundation/nuts-documentation/pages/rfc/sso-rfc.rst

 ****

 Determine which IRMA attributes are needed.

-Do we need a seperate Jump contract?
+Do we need a separate Jump contract?

+Error handling

+Specify the contents of the session token